inbloom/encryption-tool/README.md

 The distribution will be created under target.

 ## Licensing
-CSV2XML is licensed under the Apache License, Version 2.0.
+Encryption Tool is licensed under the Apache License, Version 2.0.
 See LICENSE-2.0.txt for full license text.